withastro/astro/.changeset/mean-horses-kiss.md

 console.log(path) // URL
 ```

 Codegen has been refactored.
-As a user, you just need to update `src/env.d.ts`:
+Although `src/env.d.ts` will continue to work as is, we recommend you update it:

 ```diff
 - /// <reference types="astro/client" />